 - Last dose of any radiation therapy > 2 weeks before first dose of study treatment

 - Able to provide informed consent and willing to sign an approved consent form that conforms to federal and institutional guidelines

-- No prior chemotherapy for metastatic urothelial carcinoma, and prior chemotherapy for localized urothelial carcinoma must have been greater than 6 months before registration
+- Prior chemotherapy for localized urothelial carcinoma that has been completed less than 6 months before registration

 - Variant histologies other than urothelial carcinoma will not be allowed.
-Patients with a component of variant histologies will be allowed to enroll, if urothelial carcinoma is the predominant histology.
+Patients with a component of variant histologies will be allowed to enroll, if urothelial carcinoma is the predominant histology per investigator judgement.
 Patients with any component of small cell will be excluded

 - Has received prior treatment with cabozantinib